elastic/kibana/rfcs/text/0008_pulse.md

 - Pushing data into telemetry nowadays is as simple as implementing your own `usageCollector`.
 For consuming, though, the telemetry team needs to update the mappings.
 But as soon as they do so, the previous data is available.
 Now we'll be more strict about the mapping.
 Rejecting any data that does not comply.
 Changing the structure of the reported data will result in data loss in that channel.
 - Hard dependency on the Pulse team's availability to update the metrics and on the Infra team to deploy the instruction handlers.
 - Testing architecture: any dockerised way to test the local dev environment?
 - We'll increase the local usage of indices.
 Making it more expensive to users to maintain the cluster.
-We need to careful with this!
+We need be to careful with this!
 Although it might not change much, compared to the current implementation, if any plugin decides to maintain its own index/saved objects to do aggregations afterwards.
+Similarly, more granularity per channel, may involve more network usage.
 - It is indeed a breaking change, but it can be migrated over-time as new features, making use of the instructions.
 - We need to update other products already reporting telemetry from outside Kibana (like Beats, Enterprise Search, Logstash, ...) to use the new way of pushing telemetry.